WayneGoosen/azure-streamlit-poc/README.md

 - Self-host instead of using [Streamlit community cloud](https://streamlit.io/cloud)
 - Control access to the deployed website

 With this in mind, containerizing and hosting on Azure was the solution.
-This repository provides a boilerplate to fast track this with the following implementations:
+This repository provides a boilerplate to fast-track this with the following implementations:

 - Containerized Streamlit app with a blank `app.py` file (just add your code).
 - GitHub workflow to build and publish the image to `ghcr.io`.